drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-An important milestone in the search for EGF-R kinase inhibitors was the discovery of the 4-anilinoquinazoline pharmacophore.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-4-egf-r-kinase-inhibitors-79aabcc3'><i class='fa fa-play' aria-hidden='true'></i></button>An important milestone in the search for EGF-R kinase inhibitors was the discovery of the 4-anilinoquinazoline pharmacophore.
 SAR showed that very potent compounds are obtained when substituting the anilino in meta, with halogen atoms (also with an ethynyl).
 It was later proved (initially by modeling and later by X-rays) that the substituted inhibitor creates favorable steric interactions with a hydrophobic chimney of the EGF-R-ATP binding domain of the kinase.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.